Maurice Whitehead

-Maurice Whitehead (born 1952) is a British historian and archivist.
-He is Director of Heritage Collections and Schwarzenbach Research Fellow at the Venerable English College in Rome.
-He was formerly Professor of History at Swansea University from 2004 to 2014.
+Maurice Whitehead (born 1952) is a British archivist and historian of religion, currently Director of Heritage Collections and Schwarzenbach Research Fellow at the Venerable English College in Rome.

 Early life and education

 Whitehead graduated from Durham University in 1975 with a degree in French.
 He qualified as a teacher at the University of Cambridge, and taught at Wimbledon College from 1976 until 1987.
 In 1984, he completed his doctorate in educational history at the University of Hull.

 Academic career

 Whitehead was appointed to a lectureship in Education at the University of Hull in 1987, and promoted to senior lecturer in 1995.
 In 2000, he became Professor of Education at Swansea University, later moving to the Department of History in 2004 following the closure of the Department of Education.

 In 2013, he published English Jesuit Education: Expulsion, Suppression, Survival and Restoration, 1762–1803, which received positive reviews.

 He was appointed MBE in the 2025 King's Birthday Honours for services to the development of British heritage in Rome, Italy.